 Specific recommendations and support for the assistance include:

-Additional organizations continue to sign-on to this request.
+Additional organizations continue to sign-on to this request, but at this time Congressional packages have been passed that provide relief to a variety of industry sectors as well as taxpayers.
 Eide Bailly will continue to monitor this and other potential impacts for the nonprofit sector.

 The Impact of COVID-19 on Nonprofits